juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-26.md

 type: session
 number: 26
 date: 2020-08-15
 ---

+{% include nav.html %}

 C wants us to let her know if Toquill contacts us again.
 We want to exchange info with her about the evil warforged and the ziggurat and the githyanki.
 Githyanki: There was a war between them and their masters before the arrival of the humans and elves.
 General Nodar’s ancestors helped win that war.
-Warforged: “Death to the fleshies”.
-“Lord of Blade”.
+Warforged: "Death to the fleshies".
+"Lord of Blade".
 Maybe rumours, maybe truth, no one’s sure.

 We worked out a goor arrangement with Sivis for our image rights.